 2021 Criteria and age limits will be in place for the coming competitions that are nominating for next years' NYPA.

-We will be in touch with all current Nominees but get in touch if you want more info.
+We have been in touch with all current Nominees but get in touch if you want more info.

 The 2021 National Young Performer Awards will be held in Palmerston North, at the Regent on Broadway Theatre, the Speirs Centre and the Globe Theatre.
 The awards are hosted in conjunction with the Palmerston North Dance Assn and the Manawatu Performing Arts Competitions Society, for 5-6 days over Labour weekend